Shahrokh Shah: Early life

 In 1740, after returning from his Indian campaign, Nader Shah minted coins in the name of Shahrokh in Herat.
 In 1747, as Nader Shah became increasingly paranoid, he had Shahrokh sent to the fortress of Kalat.
 Nader Shah was soon murdered afterwards, by mutinous officers, on June 21, 1747.
 His death led to a power vacuum, which resulted in his vast empire being divided by various sovereigns.
 The eastern parts of his domain were seized by Uzbek and Afghan sovereigns; a former Uzbek commander of Nader Shah named Muhammad Rahim Khan Manghit, deposed Abu al-Fayz Khan and became the new ruler of Bukhara; Ahmad Khan, the leader of the Abdali tribe and formerly part of the Afghan cadre of Nader Shah's army, fled to the city of Naderabad in Kandahar.
 There he assumed the title of Durr-i Durran ("Pearl of Pearls") and thus changed the name of his Abdali tribe to "Durrani."
-Ahmad Khan (now titled Ahmad Shah) then went on conquer what had originally served as the frontier region between the Safavid and Mughal Empire.
+Ahmad Khan (now titled Ahmad Shah) then went on to conquer what had originally served as the frontier region between the Safavid and Mughal Empire.

 In Mashhad, its civil governor and superintendent of the Imam Reza Shrine, Mir Sayyed Mohammad drove the Afghans out of the city, securing it for Nader Shah's nephew Ali-qoli Khan, who may have had a hand in his uncle's murder.
 The latter had accepted the assassins of Nader Shah into his service, and had received an invitation to Mashhad by Mir Sayyed Mohammad.
 On 6 July 1747, Ali-qoli Khan ascended the throne and assumed the regnal name of Soltan Ali Adel Shah.
 Around the same time, he sent a small force to capture Kalat.
 The fortress was nearly impenetrable.
 However, the attackers got in by using an abandoned ladder on the edge one of the towers, which demonstrates that they had help from the inside.
 Adel Shah's men then massacred sixteen descendants of Nader Shah.
 They killed three sons of Nader Shah, five sons of Reza Qoli Mirza, and eight sons of Nasrollah Mirza.
 Two sons of Nader Shah, Nasrollah Mirza and Imam Qoli Mirza, successfully escaped together with Shahrokh (who was 14 at the time), but they were soon captured near the city of Marv.
 While the others were executed, Shahrokh was the only one that was spared, in case his Safavid lineage would come to use.
 He was instead sent back to Kalat, where he was imprisoned.
 False news regarding his death soon followed.